-The first time Robert Oberst rambled into a strongman-oriented gym, he knew instantly what he was born to do.
-Although at 6 feet 8 inches tall and well over 350 muscular pounds, he may have been the last to realize what everyone around him already knew.
+The first time Robert Oberst rambled into a strongman-focused gym, he knew instantly what he was born to do.
+At 6 feet, 8 inches tall and well over 350 muscular pounds, he may have been the last to realize what everyone around him already knew.

 A promising start, but Oberst soon experienced his first thrashing at a real strongman competition.
-"I got my ass handed to me, but I had so much fun," Oberst chuckles.
+"I got my ass handed to me, but I had so much fun," he chuckles.
 "I was hooked."

-His goal now is to solidify himself at that 360 level, and make sure as much of his mass as possible is muscle.
+Oberst's goal now is to solidify himself at that 360 level, and make sure he can stay lean while adding muscle.

 "I count carbs exactly," he says.
 "I work with a nutritionist who has given me a very rigorous six-meals-per-day meal plan.
 Three of the meals are whey protein shakes with a banana.
 My big meal of the day is 10 ounces of chicken with a cup of rice in the afternoon.
 I can also have 12 ounces of lean meat with some carbs for dinner.
 It's not flashy, but it works."

-His diet looks a lot like what a physique athlete would follow.
+His diet, honestly, looks a lot like what a physique athlete would follow.
 But Oberst says he doesn't mind.

 "I work out with extremely heavy weights and higher endurance, but at the same time I eat like a bodybuilder," he says.
 "When I first cut down my calories, my body was screaming for pizza and all that high-calorie stuff.
 But once my system adjusted, the clean diet gave me more power and energy than I've ever felt."